Building Trust with Clients from the First Meeting: Scripts + Touchpoint Systems

 Open Rate Email engagement.
 35% to 55% If opens are low, the client is not receiving reassurance in writing.

-Trust-Building Touchpoint Calendar for the First 14 Days
+Trust-Building Touchpoint Calendar For The First 14 Days

 Day Action item Channel Desired response